laravelio/laravel.io/README.md

 ## Maintainers

-The Laravel.io portal is currently maintained by [Dries Vints](https://github.com/driesvints).
+The Laravel.io portal is currently maintained by [Dries Vints](https://github.com/driesvints) and [Joe Dixon](https://github.com/joedixon).
 If you have any questions please don't hesitate to create an issue on this repo.

 ## Contributing